wilmix7/NSLASH/README.md

 c)  IT  also  Interacts  with  WXML  and  Behaves  like  UserFriedly  Framework. ie)  We  can Design  a  HTML  Form , TABLE, REPORTS  ,etc  in  few  minutes.

-d)  It  is  mainly  used  in  complexity  Programs  and  Projects  with Android, and  WSIT  Technologies  (Multilangauage  support).
+d)  It  is  mainly  used  in  complexity  Programs.
 e)  One  Must   Know   JDOLLAR, WXML  to  focus  this  Technology.